klaytn/klaytn-docs/docs/references/json-rpc/eth/gas.md

 Returns a suggestion for a gas tip cap for dynamic fee transaction in peb.

-**NOTE**: This API has different behavior from Ethereum's and returns a gas price of Klaytn instead of suggesting a gas price as in Ethereum.
+**NOTE**: This API has different behavior from Ethereum's.
+Before Magma hardfork, it returns a gas price of Klaytn instead of suggesting a gas price as in Ethereum.
+After Magma hardfork, it just returns 0.

 **Parameters**